arangodb/docs/3.9/aql/operations-upsert.md

 -----------

-- The lookup and the insert/update/replace parts are executed one after another, such that other operations in other threads can happen in between.
+- The lookup and the insert/update/replace parts are executed one after another, so that other operations in other threads can happen in between.
 This means if multiple UPSERT queries run concurrently, they may all determine that the target document does not exist and then create it multiple times!